GHDryanovski19/Inqvo/README.md

 2. Click **Import Data**
 3. Select a previously exported JSON file
 4. Data will be validated and imported automatically

+### Exporting Invoices

+#### PDF Export
+1. **Single Invoice**: Go to invoice preview and click "Export PDF"
+2. **Bulk Export**: Go to Settings → Data Management → "Export All PDFs"
+3. **From List**: Click the download icon in the invoice list

+#### CSV Export
+1. Go to invoice preview and click "Export CSV"
+2. Download invoice items as CSV for accounting software

+#### Email Integration
+1. Go to invoice preview and click "Send Email"
+2. Opens default email client with pre-filled content
+3. Attach the generated PDF manually

+#### Sharing
+1. Go to invoice preview and click "Share"
+2. Uses Web Share API on mobile devices
+3. Falls back to clipboard copy on desktop

 ## 🎨 Customization